englishlayup/.dotfiles/README.md

 ### Setup Neovim plugins

 All the plugins should be installed the first time you launch `nvim`.
-A few errors are expected, ignore them ;) ;) Start `nvim` then type `:PackerSync` to update all plugins
+Start `nvim` then type `:PackerSync` to update all plugins

 ### Use the Windows clipboard from WSL